Is there a place for samp in your diet?

 But wait, there’s more

-Carbohydrates can be divided into three more categories: fibres, starches and sugars.
+Carbohydrates can be divided into three more categories: Fibres, Starches and Sugars.

 Plant-based carbs usually contain fibre.
 Fibre isn’t completely broken down during digestion, but it slowly moves through your intestines, helping you digest other nutrients.

-These are the carbs that keep you from giving in to temptation, because they help you to stay fuller for longer.
-You can find them in legumes such as lentils, nuts and seeds, whole grains and some kinds of fruit.
+These are the carbs that keep you from giving into temptation, because they help you to stay fuller for longer.
+You can find them in Legumes such as lentils, nuts and seeds, whole grains and some kinds of fruit.

 Corn, and therefore samp, falls in the starch category.
 The good news is that starch functions much the same as fibre – keeping you fuller for longer.
 You also find them in many of the same types of food.